OathPros/COMP3/source/patterns/feedback/placeholders.rst

 There are two styles of placeholder pages: illustration and symbolic.
 Illustration placeholders use a colorful graphic for the image, whereas symbolic placeholders use a simple monochrome icon.

 .. image:: /img/screenshots/placeholder-illustration.png
-   :class: light
+   :class: only-light
 .. image:: /img/screenshots/placeholder-illustration-dark.png
-   :class: dark
+   :class: only-dark

 .. image:: /img/screenshots/placeholder-symbolic.png
-   :class: light
+   :class: only-light
 .. image:: /img/screenshots/placeholder-symbolic-dark.png
-   :class: dark
+   :class: only-dark

 When to Use
 -----------